You have turned-in this assignment. You can review the lesson and see your previous answers.

 So the next question here is looking at some different pictures.

 So the question is, which of these is a bar magnet?
-So we've got option A, option B, option C, and option D.

 So I want you to have a think about the learning we've done so far in this lesson.

-Think about the word bar magnet, and have a little think for a few moments about which of these pictures is a bar magnet.
+Think about the word bar magnet and have a little think for a few moments about which of these pictures is a bar magnet.

-I'll give you a few moments to have a think, and then we will go through the answer.
+I'll give you a few moments to have a think And then we will go through the answer.

-You are a superstar, you got the answer correct.
+You got the correct answer correct.

-It is C, a bar magnet.
+It's C, a bar magnet.

 So we're gonna move on to the first task now.

 So what types of magnet do you have in school or at home?
-Explore using as many differently shaped, and sized magnets as you can.

-And I would like you to also have a little think about how they're similar but also how they are different.
+Explore using as many differently shaped and size magnets as you can and I would like you to also have a little think about how they're similar but also how they're different.

-So in this task we're exploring different types, and shapes of magnets and thinking about whether how they're similar but also how they're different as well.
+So in this task we're exploring different types and shapes of magnets and thinking about whether how they're similar but also how they're different as well.

-So pause the video here, have a go at the task, and then play the video again when we go through some example answers.
+So pause the video here, have a go at the task and then play the video again when we go through some example answers.

 Fantastic work everyone.